 As we collectively navigate the third year of the pandemic, it can feel natural to trade setting professional development goals for stamina to get through the next day, and that’s okay.
 Take this moment at the start of the year to reflect on your intention for 2022 with fresh eyes.
 Whether you’re looking to make a significant career change or develop a specific skill, taking on a big promotion, navigating burnout, feeling lost or unchallenged, a career coach can give you direction and help you forge the path to your next step .

 Six months ago, I had my first session with my career coach.
-After earning a post-restructure promotion at my midsize company during the first lockdown, I was keen to build leadership skills, develop senior stakeholder management and head on.
+After earning a post-restructure promotion at my midsize company during the first lockdown, I was keen to build leadership skills, develop senior stakeholder management and face my imposter syndrome head on.
 In my new capacity, I would grow from managing just one member of staff to building out a content marketing function of twelve full time employees – my first time leading such a big team and reporting directly into C-suite.
 With high hopes and even higher expectations from my colleagues and most of all myself, I knew I needed more support.
 After a few friends and peers told me about their positive experiences with executive coaching and mentoring, I decided to try it out myself.

 My personal experience with career coaching was, in a word, transformative.
 I never before had such dedicated time to talk about my professional self in depth and explore my passions, my flaws, my ambitions, my values and my goals.
 From week to week, my coach allowed me the space to steer our sessions based on what I wanted to focus on or was struggling with, whilst offering structure, thought-provoking questions, counsel and resources – and most importantly for me, a listening ear.
 I began to think of our monthly sessions as time I was investing in myself, and then almost immediately, investing back into those around me: my line reports, my peers and my manager.